 "Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the son, and of the Holy Spirit."
 Mt 28:19

 Baptism is the first of the Sacraments of Initiation.
-Baptisms are celebrated with the parish community at weekend liturgies throughout the year.
-Preparation (pre-baptismal catechesis) is required for 1st-time parents, and is scheduled privately with Fr.
-Peter.
+Baptisms are celebrated privately or with the parish community at weekend liturgies throughout the year.
+Preparation (pre-baptismal catechesis) is required for first-time parents, or parents who have not had a child baptized in five years or more.
+Pre-baptism classes are held as needed.

 The Sacrament of Reconciliation